BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 Sid highlights practical examples, such as [navigating tab lists](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/) and [handling conditional checkboxes](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/), explaining how ARIA roles and properties can make web interfaces more accessible, particularly for screen reader users.

-What we will remember from this talk:
+What we remember from this talk:

-- importance of using correct HTML elements and ARIA roles for accessibility.
+- importance of using correct HTML elements and ARIA roles for accessibility,
-- implementation of ARIA roles like `tablist`, `tab`, and `aria-selected`.
+- implementation of ARIA roles like `tablist`, `tab`, and `aria-selected`,
-- significance of keyboard navigation and ARIA states/properties in accessibility.
+- significance of keyboard navigation and ARIA states/properties in accessibility,
 - design considerations for accessibility, including using `aria-disabled` over `disabled`.